 Chicken stock is made from the bony parts of the chicken and is richer and fuller in flavor because of gelatin that is released into the stock from a long-simmering of the bones.
 You can make your own by using a leftover chicken carcass and add a variety of veggies in your fridge that need to be used up.

 You could use bone-in and skin on, which could contribute to more flavor in the end, but it adds more cooking time.
-And because I was already using the full flavor of the stock, I chose the ease and the quickness of chicken without bones and skin.

 You want to gently cook the chicken, not too high, not too fast and not too long.
 Overcooked chicken is rubbery and tough.
 Simmer for 10-15 minutes or until the internal temperature is 165°F.